 It was important for DPR that their new office be a living endorsement of these technologies.
 By making the new office a living embodiment of DPR’s commitment to innovative building solutions, such as electrochromic glass, the company encourages its customers to embrace these same energy-efficient technologies for themselves.
 “They can see, touch and feel the technology we are recommending for their projects,” said Ted Van Der Linden, Director of Sustainability at DPR Construction.

-The building had been using an average of 10,500 kilowatt hours per month, but thanks to View Smart Glass and other innovative technologies, DPR dramatically reduced its energy costs, from about $1,800 a month down to only about $20 per month.
-“View Smart Glass is one of the critical elements modulating the amount of light entering the space and controlling the heat gain,” says Van Der Linden.
+The building had been using an average of 10,500 kilowatt hours per month, but thanks to View Smart Windows and other innovative technologies, DPR dramatically reduced its energy costs, from about $1,800 a month down to only about $20 per month.
+“View Smart Windows are one of the critical elements modulating the amount of light entering the space and controlling the heat gain,” says Van Der Linden.